goldorak456/startmyclass/README.md

 Startmyclasses has the following dependencies: dpkg, xclip, khal(optional)

->### To install startmyclass, do as follows :
->
+### Install instructions :

->-Go to the startmyclass directory and open terminal
->-Run the command 'sudo ./INSTALL'
+-Go to the startmyclass directory and open terminal -Run the command 'sudo ./INSTALL'
->-Follow the instruction if it is displayed that other packages are necessary
->-You can now run startmyclass by typing "startmyclass"
+-Follow the instruction if it is displayed that other packages are necessary -You can now run startmyclass by typing "startmyclass"

 -If you wish to use the calendar (with khal installed) option, you should update the calendar at least once ("startmyclass -u").
 This operation should be done at least weekly for correct results.